NL

 A fire truck and house on fire with a hose being sprayed on it.

-A fire broke out at a townhouse on Janeway Place on Monday morning.
+A fire burned through a townhouse on Janeway Place in St. John's on Monday morning.
 (Elizabeth Whitten/CBC)

-The fire was at a townhouse, located at 27 and 29 Janeway Place, which is in the Pleasantville neighbourhood.
+The St. John's fire was at a townhouse, located at 27 and 29 Janeway Place.
+Hall said the home was still under construction.

 Download our free CBC News app to sign up for push alerts for CBC Newfoundland and Labrador.
 Sign up for our daily headlines newsletter here.
 Click here to visit our landing page.